pqrs-org/TrueWidget/src/Helper/DeprecatedOpenAtLogin/README.md

-# OpenAtLoginHelper
+# DeprecatedOpenAtLogin

-OpenAtLoginHelper is a XPC Service for macOS 12 or prior.
+DeprecatedOpenAtLogin is for macOS 12 or prior.

 Since macOS 13, there are the following API that register/unregister the application to login items.